Kidney Transplant Evaluation

-Once you contact the Transplant Institute you will be scheduled for a pre-transplant evaluation.
-This is conducted to determine your overall health to ensure you are eligible for kidney transplant surgery.
+Once you contact the MedStar Georgetown Transplant Institute, you will be scheduled for a pre-transplant evaluation to assess your overall health to ensure you are eligible for kidney transplant surgery.

 This evaluation includes the following: